How to Create a WordPress Frontend Edit Profile Page

 After saving the form, a shortcode will be generated for that particular form.
 Click on Forms & Profiles>>Edit Profile and copy the shortcode for the newly created form.

-3. Add the form shortcode you copied earlier to the page content.
+Give the page a title, then paste the form shortcode you copied earlier into the page content.

 NB: If you are using Gutenberg Block Editor, you need to add the Shortcode block and then paste the shortcode in the field

-After creating the page, you need to set the page as the default edit profile page in the global settings section of ProfilePress.
+After creating the edit profile page, you need to set it as the default edit profile page across your WordPress website.